sidd-kishan/PicoPiFi/README.md

-# RDNIS USB WIFI Dongle
+# Driverless RDNIS USB WIFI Dongle
 A Driverless RNDIS based wifi adapter based on pi pico w to enable usb wifi wlan on Windows on ARM devices like Windows on Raspberry pi 4 that makes use of the default driver of Windows RNDIS drivers
 # pico-rndis-use-freerots
 A project for rp2040